twilson63/permaweb-cookbook/docs/src/guides/smartweave/warp/evolve.md

 ```

 ::: tip
-It is also important to note, evolve source is future forward only, which means that you can not apply new source code to actions that occured before the contract was evolved.
+It's worth noting that the evolve feature is only applicable to future actions, meaning you cannot use it to apply new source code to actions that occurred before the contract was evolved.
 :::